0oSaraho0/pp4-kids-activity-site/README.md

 The outcome was as expected.

 ## Accessibility

-I used the [Wave Accessability](https://wave.webaim.org/)tool to check for aid accessability testing.
+I used the [Wave Accessibility](https://wave.webaim.org/)tool to check for aid accessibility testing.

 All pages came up with zero errors.

 They are showing Alerts that show redundant links, on the home page the site logo and the home link on the nav bar are the same.

-I have cosen to leave these links as they are because I think they make navigation around the site better.
+I have chosen to leave these links as they are because I think they make navigation around the site better.

 ## Validator Testing

 All pages were run through the [w3 HTML validator](https://validator.w3.org/).
-Initially there were some errors, for example   there were some missing closing tags and a <p> tag that was used incorrectly inside a <span>.
+Initially, there were some errors, for example there were some missing closing tags and a <p> tag that was used incorrectly inside a <span>.

 All issues were fixed and all pages ran through the checker with no errors.

-Due to the use of django language within the HTML files to complete this check I had to retrieve the html code from the open web page and right click to view the sourse code.
+Due to the use of django language within the HTML files to complete this check I had to retrieve the html code from the open web page and right-click to view the source code.
 I could then copy and paste this into the validator.

 ![w3 HTML Validator](/static/images/html-check.png)

 ## PP8 Validator

 All pages were run through the [PEP8 Validator  ](http://pep8online.com/).
-There were some errors, for example lines to long and whitespace.
+There were some errors, for example, lines to long and whitespace.
 All issues were corrected and all pages apart from the settings.py page have passed.
 The settings file contains code that is not mine so I did not change it.

 ![PEP8 Validator](/static/images/pep8.png)

 I didn't use any javascript in my project so there was nothing to test here.